Blowing Rock gives its opinion on Valley Boulevard

 In the votes on Oct.
 29, townspeople answered that they liked smaller signs, earth tones, pitched roofs and smaller scale properties.
 What people thought were inconsistent with the town code were the setbacks, certain buildings being too large, lack of earth-tone colors and parking lots being in front of a building and clearly visible from the street.

-Other comments from the crowd included a desire not to see certain commercial uses along Valley Boulevard, like car dealerships and pest control businesses.
+Other comments from the crowd included a desire not to see certain commercial uses along Valley Boulevard, such as car dealerships and pest control businesses.

 Property examples from around the country were presented to the crowd to gauge their reaction.